frankiej60/Employee_layoffs-Exploratory-data-analysis-03-2020-03-2023-MYSQL-/README.md

 ---
 Employee layoffs: The primary data used for this analysis is the layoffs.data_csv file, containing detailed information about layoffs made by companies.

+### Research quesions
+---
+- What is the overall trend of layoffs worldworld over the 3 years?
+- How do layoffs vary across different companies and industries?
+- Which are the top companies, e.g. top 5 in each year with the highest layoffs?
+- Are there any patterns in employee layoffs?

 ### Tools
 ---
 - MYSQL data analysis software